Where IDENTITY and BRAIN HEALTH intersect.

-IDENTITY will shine a light on the issues, ask the hard questions, face head on our "what do you do" culture and address the stigma around brain health in athletes.
+IDENTITY, a thirteen episode first season docuseries, will shine a light on the issues, ask the hard questions, face head on our "what do you do" culture and address the stigma around brain health in athletes.
 By changing the conversation around brain health in the world’s sporting idols, IDENTITY will start to change the conversation around brain health, human identity and achievement in society as a whole.

 Over the past two years we’ve seen major names like Michael Phelps, Kevin Love and Ronda Rousey start to open up publicly about their personal struggles with mental health and yet earlier this year Olympic cyclist medalist Kelly Catlin ended her own life.
 Why?
 Because brain health, commonly referred to as mental health still carries such a heavy stigma, one that is especially devastating to athletes who’s physical machine and performance is their identity.

 While discussions in this socially conscious zeitgeist are becoming more frequent, very little policy changes have occurred.
 We believe by changing the conversation in the sporting world we can pave the way for society as a whole.
 In order to understand what changes need to be made we need to be willing to deep dive into the brain health epidemic.
 And what better example than in the athletic community, where the demands on the mind and brain are exacerbated by the highly competitive nature of the athlete’s Identity.